In August 2026, Wayne County voters will have a chance to expand public transit countywide.

 - If you live in a suburban or rural area without SMART service:

-- These are: Brownstown, Canton, Flat Rock, Gibraltar, Grosse Ile, Huron Twp., Northville, Nortville Twp., Plymouth, Plymouth Twp, Rockwood, Sumpter Twp, Van Buren, Van Buren Twp., Woodhaven,
+- These are: Brownstown, Canton, Flat Rock, Gibraltar, Grosse Ile, Huron Twp., Livonia, Northville, Northville Twp., Plymouth, Plymouth Twp, Rockwood, Sumpter Twp, Van Buren, Van Buren Twp., and Woodhaven.

 - If you live in Detroit:

-- You will gain enhanced FAST and SMART service, potentially including increased frequency and service hours.
+- You will gain enhanced DDOT service, potentially including increased frequency and service hours.

 - Additionally, Detroiters will gain access to more services, jobs, schools, and communities in the suburbs.